ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proofs.md

 # Derivation

-When selective disclosure preferences are applied to a derivation any one or more payloads may be hidden.
-The position of other payloads does not change due to any proceeding ones being hidden, the resulting array will simply be sparse missing the hidden values.
+When selective disclosure preferences are applied to a derivation, any one or more payloads may be hidden.
+The position of other payloads does not change due to any proceeding ones being hidden; the resulting array will simply be sparse, with the hidden payloads being replaced by the value `null`.

 Algorithms SHOULD generate a new un-correlatable proof value when a JWP is derived.
-A JWP may also be single-use where correlation across multiple derivations is not a factor.
+A JWP may also be single-use, where correlation across multiple derivations is not a factor.

-# Serialization
+# Serializations

 Each payload MUST be base64url encoded when preparing it to be serialized.
 The header and proof are also individually base64url encoded.

+Like JWS, JWP supports both a Compact Serialization and a JSON Serialization.

-## Compact
+## Compact Serialization

 The individually encoded payloads are concatenated with the `~` character to form an ordered delimited array.
 Any hidden payloads during a derivation are simply left blank, resulting in sequential `~~` characters such that all payload positions are preserved.